Jabble/tamu-rdm-workshops/modules/quality-control.md

 # Quality control and assurance
 ##  Objectives
-- Define data quality control and data quality assurance
 - Understand the need for quality control
+- Identify quality control practices

 ## Introduction
 Activities that prevent errors from entering or remaining in a dataset.
 These are strategies to ensure data are usable for your analysis and procedures to identify potential problems with data that could affect its use.

 From the point you decide to collect data, you'll need to consider how you will make sure the quality of the data aren't compromised.

+## Exercise: Quality control procedures
+- Do you already have quality control procedures?
+- What are some actions you will take to maintain the quality of your data before, during, and after collection?

 ## Types of errors
 *Note about errors being common*